+where kw is the piston velocity for CO2 (in ms-1) that depends on the wind speed, K0 is the solubility coefficient- dependent on sea surface temperature (SST) and sea surface salinity (SSS) (expressed in mole,CO2kg-1atm-1)- and pCO2 is the partial pressure of CO2 (Wanninkhof et al., 2013) in the atmosphere (atm) and the surface ocean (sw).
+Eq.
+(1) describes the chemical disequilibrium of CO2 in the oceanic and atmospheric reservoirs due to the solubility and biological pumps.
+As discussed in Sarmiento and Gruber (2006), the pCO2SW in Eq.
+(1) is a function of temperature and salinity, wind speed, DIC, nutrients, and alkalinity (a measure of the excess of bases over acids) which can be expressed as follows:

+(2)

 NOBM utilizes ocean temperature and salinity, mixed layer depth and the ocean circulation fields, and the horizontal advection and vertical mixing schemes obtained from the host ocean model as well as shortwave radiation (direct and diffuse) and surface wind speed obtained from the atmospheric model to produce horizontal and vertical distributions of several biogeochemical constituents.
 The carbon submodel parameterizes the cycling of carbon through the phytoplankton, herbivore and detrital components, affecting the dissolved inorganic and organic carbon in the ocean and interacting with the atmosphere.
-The air–sea gas transfer of CO2 is parameterized following Eq.
-(1).
+Alkalinity is assumed analogous to surface salinity, which is an acceptable approximation for the sea surface but does not take into account changes in the carbonate pump.
+Temperature and salinity are affected only by physical processes such as circulation, advection, eddy mixing and stirring, and local upwelling/downwelling while DIC distributions are influenced by all these physical processes and also several biogeochemical processes such as air-sea gas exchange, production by organisms, biological export to depth and remineralization there and nutrient availability in the water column.
 Atmospheric pCO2 (pCO2atm) is the saturation concentration of CO2 in equilibrium with a water–vapor-saturated atmosphere at a total atmospheric pressure P and a given atmospheric pCO2 level:

 pCO2atm=PP0 CO20 (3)